How To Open a Pop-Up Shop

-Pop-up shops are no longer just a trend: The pop-up industry has grown to reach an estimated market size of $14 billion, and brands ranging from Nordstrom to Sprite are hosting pop-ups of their own to create a new kind of customer experience.
+Pop-up shops are no longer just a trend: The pop-up industry generates an estimated $80 billion in annual revenue, and brands ranging from Nordstrom to Sprite are hosting pop-ups of their own to create a new kind of customer experience.

 These in-person, customer-driven events can help a business take its marketing and sales tactics to the next level, no matter how big or small.
 Here’s what to know about pop-ups, the different forms they come in, and how to open a pop-up shop yourself.